djwhsdj/VW-SDK/README.md

 + python

 ## Usage
-You have to input the parameters like image size, kernel size, the number of channels, the number of layers and so on ...
+You have to input the parameters like image size, kernel size, the number of channels, and so on ...

 ### example1
 With list, you can input the parameters.